Pinch A Penny’s Franchise Owners Enjoy Strong Family Ties

 A lot of companies say their teams are “like family,” but Pinch A Penny has always been a family business.
 Founded by Fred Thomas in 1975, Pinch A Penny began to grow when Thomas invited other families to invest in the business and open their own Pinch A Penny locations.
 Thomas’s son, John, grew up in the business working alongside his dad.

-Pinch A Penny has come a long way since those first nine locations in Florida.
-Yet, Pinch A Penny remains family-owned and still is run very much like a family business.
+Pinch A Penny has come a long way since those first nine locations in Florida and still runs very much like a family business.

-The Thomas family has always underscored the value of personal relationships with franchisees, and so executive team members visit every location at least once per year to maintain those relationships.
+The Thomas family has instilled the value of personal relationships with franchisees, and so executive team members visit every location at least once per year to maintain those relationships.

 Along the way, Pinch A Penny built a fun and family-friendly business model that appeals to people who want both to own their own business but also to find a balance between work and family.